Here’s a full solution for Using the picture Element for Responsive Images

 HTML

-Element- The
+<picture>Element- The

-element allows different images to be served based on screen size. - Each
+<picture>element allows different images to be served based on screen size. - Each

-attribute that specifies when it should be used. - The
+<source>has amediaattribute that specifies when it should be used. - The

-tag acts as a fallback if no<source>
+<img>tag acts as a fallback if no<source>matches.

 - The